History of Nice (France): 17 Keypoints in timeline

 Old Town, Nice

-The city was named by Greek colonists that settled here in around 350BC, after defeating the the Ligurians tribe from nearby Liguria, Italy.
+The city of Nice was named by Greek colonists that settled here in around 350BC, after defeating the the Ligurians tribe from nearby Liguria, Italy.
 It was given the name of Níkaia, after the Greek Goddess of victory, Nike.

 3. It was conquered by the Romans.